publiccodeyml/publiccode.yml/schema.md

 * Presence: optional
 * Example: `"https://example.com/italia/medusa"`

-If the previous URL does not serve a human readable page, but only serves source code to a source control client, with this key you have an option to specify a landing page.
-This page, ideally, is where your users will land when they will click a button labeled something like "Go to the application Source Code".
+If the `url` parameter does not serve a human readable or browsable page, but only serves source code to a source control client, with this key you have an option to specify a landing page.
+This page, ideally, is where your users will land when they will click a button labeled something like "Go to the application source code".
+In case the product provides an automated graphical installer, this URL can point to a page which contains a reference to the source code but also offers the download of such an installer.

 ### Key `isBasedOn`